 This shows you: Do they show initiative?
 Do they think beyond the brief?

-Step 2: Week 1 - Welcome Them and Brief Them
+Step 2: week 1 — welcome them and brief them

 Their first week

-Brief them on the assignment.
+Then brief them on the assignment.

 Two weeks of doing